dragona/android-intro/starter/01_UserName/readme.md

 ```

-You can write your code logic that needs to be executed inside that getText.
+You can write your code logic to be executed inside that getText.

 ```Java
             TextView mDisplay = findViewById(R.id.display);